Keith Traylor: College career

 After finishing high school as a two-time All-American, Traylor originally signed with the Oklahoma Sooners.
-A 6-3, 250 pound linebacker who ran the 40-yard dash in 4.57 seconds, assistant coach Merv Johnson called Traylor a "tremendous physical specimen," and an "exciting, high-profile recruit."
+A 6–3, 250 pound linebacker who ran the 40-yard dash in 4.57 seconds, assistant coach Merv Johnson called Traylor a "tremendous physical specimen," and an "exciting, high-profile recruit."
 Academic problems forced Traylor to leave Oklahoma after only four months, going first to Southeastern Oklahoma State University, in Durant, Oklahoma under head coach Morris Sloan, before eventually settling at the University of Central Oklahoma.

 Traylor began his collegiate career at Coffeyville Community College in Coffeyville, Kansas where he played two seasons (1987–88) under head coach Dick Foster.
 He was named Honorable Mention All-American as a freshman, and was a 1st Team All-American as a sophomore.
 In two seasons at Coffeyville he totalled 229 tackles, 14 sacks, and 9 interceptions.
 Traylor transferred and played two seasons at the University of Central Oklahoma.
 He amassed 146 tackles, five sacks, two interceptions, three forced fumbles and a pair of fumble recoveries at Central Oklahoma.
 He was a first-team All-Lone Star Conference selection as a senior when he posted 79 tackles, five sacks, two interceptions and two fumble recoveries.
 On October 18, 2006, Traylor was named one of the top 75 players and coaches in the history of the Lone Star Conference to commemorate the conference's 75th anniversary.

 Professional career

 Denver Broncos

-Traylor was projected to be one of the top thirty prospects leading up to the 1991 NFL Draft, but was not selected until the Denver Broncos picked him in the third-round (61st pick overall).
+Traylor was projected to be one of the top thirty prospects leading up to the 1991 NFL draft, but was not selected until the Denver Broncos picked him in the third-round (61st pick overall).
 He played in all 16 regular season games for the Broncos as a rookie, making two starts and recording 27 tackles.
 His first start of NFL career came against the Seattle Seahawks on September 15, 1991, when he opened at an inside linebacker spot in place of the injured Michael Brooks.
 Traylor responded with nine tackles in the game.
 He also started the following week against the San Diego Chargers and recorded ten tackles.
 He saw action in both playoff games following the season in a reserve role.
 During the playoffs, he saw some time at fullback in goal line situations.
-Following the season, he was an named to the All-Rookie Team by Pro Football Weekly and Football Digest.
+Following the season, he was named to the All-Rookie Team by Pro Football Weekly and Football Digest.

 Traylor started three of the 16 games in which he played with the Broncos in 1992.
 He collected 39 tackles, a sack and a forced fumble.
 The first sack of his professional career occurred against the Seahawks on December 20, when he tackled quarterback Stan Gelbaugh for a 14-yard loss.
 Traylor was waived by the Broncos in June 1993.

 Los Angeles Raiders

-Traylor signed with the Los Angeles Raiders on July 19, 1993 but was released just over a month later.
+Traylor signed with the Los Angeles Raiders on July 19, 1993, but was released just over a month later.